akyriako/otc-docs/doc/source/caf/ready/performance.rst

 selection, performance measurement, performance monitoring, and performance trade-off must also be considered.

-Factors affect the performance of cloud applications
+Factors that affect the performance of cloud applications
 ****************************************************

 -  Compute latency: the wait time between operations and a direct reflection of cloud computing performance